• Home

 Are there facilities for visitors with a disability or special needs?

-The Palace is easily accesible to visitors with special needs and wheelchair users.
+The Palace is easily accessible to visitors with special needs and wheelchair users.
 Facilities include: a lift, wheelchair-accessible toilets, wheelchairs and walking sticks.
 A guide book is available free of charge for deaf or hard-of-hearing visitors at the ticket desk (English, German, French, Spanish, Italian).

 Can I take photographs or make video recordings during my visit?